Bandwidth/ap-docs/bxml/verbs/gather.md

 In case no digit is provided the Gather verb fails and the next verb is executed, if it completes successfully the entered digits are sent via requestUrl attribute.

+If there is a nested PlayAudio with “repeatCount” > 1, then the user can press the first digit anytime the audio is playing or during the delay period after the audio file is played.
+Once the first digit is pressed, the interDigitTimeout parameter of Gather is started.

-When the Gather verb completes, the [Gather](../callBacks/gather.md) event is sent to the Customer's requestUrl.
+When the `<Gather>` verb completes, the [Gather](../callBacks/gather.md) event is sent to the Customer's requestUrl.
 If there is no requestUrl specified, the event is not sent anywhere.

-If `<Gather>` is the last verb, the call is hungup after 30 seconds unless it is controlled within that time.
-It is expected that the customer application returns the next BXML in response to the [Gather](../callBacks/gather.md) event within that time.
+It is recommended to only use one `<Gather>` verb per BXML document, and that it be the last verb in the BXML.
+Further BXML verbs should be sent in response to the callback sent by the gather.
+If new BXML is not received within 30 seconds, the call will be hung up.

+In the case when `<Gather>` is not the last verb in the BXML document, the Gather event is sent to the requestUrl, then the next verb in the BXML document will start executing without waiting for a response from the callback event.
+This can lead to confusing behavior, which is why we recommend that `<Gather>` be the last verb in the BXML document.

 ### Nestable Verbs